BantamJoe/Machine-Learning-With-Unity-1/README.md

 As you can see, the reienforced learning does solve the maze most of the time, yet it will will miss its goal or hit a wall every now and then.
 After more training we could scrub this out.

 [![Peg_Maze_KKSteps.gif](https://s18.postimg.org/8cpshkae1/Peg_Maze_KKSteps.gif)](https://postimg.org/image/4gcglkped/)

+If we change our wall check to perhaps ~ 12-15 instead of 7.5 we may avoid that corner better.